-Assignment Description: Students will write a reflection paper incorporating three required sources and two additional sources.
+Assignment Description: You will write a reflection paper incorporating three required sources and two additional sources.
 It is not necessary for the two additional sources to be peer reviewed - media, news stories etc. are acceptable.
-This paper incites reflections about their learning over the five days in the course.
-The reflection should include personal challenges, learnings, and shifts students experienced in the course.
-The reflection should also include connections between course learnings and the student's evolving social work identity.
+This paper incites reflections about your learning in your program.
+Integrating your learnings across the four courses you have taken, the reflection should include personal challenges and shifts you may have experienced, particularly in this course.
+The reflection should also include connections between course learnings and your own social work identity.
 The following questions should be considered:

-- What personal challenges did I experience during this course? - What new learnings or key insights did I take away from this course? - What impact has this course had on my beliefs, values and attitudes as a social worker?
-Did I experience any shifts in my values and beliefs? - What connections did I make between the course teachings and my practice (or future practice) as a social worker? - How will I use what I have learned in this course?
+- What personal challenges did I experience? - What new learnings or key insights did I take away? - Did I experience any shifts in my values and beliefs? - What connections did I make between the course teachings and my practice as a social worker? - How will I use what I have learned?

-Assignment Criteria: This reflection paper will be 3-4 pages double-spaced (excluding title page and references).
+Assignment Criteria: This reflection paper will be 6-8 pages double-spaced (excluding title page and references).
 It will be written in APA 7th edition.
 The grading criteria for this assignment will be discussed in class and a rubric will be posted on D2L.
-Students will submit this assignment via the designated D2L Dropbox.
+You will submit this assignment via the designated D2L Dropbox.